 Publication Ethics and Publication Malpractice Statement

-The publication ethics and publication malpractice statement of Dissertationes Archaelogicae follows the COPE guidelines, the Code of Conduct and Best Practice Guidelines for Journal Editors and the Code of Conduct for Journal Publishers.
+The publication ethics and publication malpractice statement of Central-European Journal of New Technologies in Research, Education and Practice (CEJNTREP) follows the COPE guidelines, the Code of Conduct and Best Practice Guidelines for Journal Editors and the Code of Conduct for Journal Publishers.

 The Editor-in-Chief ensures that all submitted research papers being considered for publication will undergo double-blind peer-review by at least two reviewers who are expert in the field.
-Article types that are not peer reviewed (e. g. thesis abstracts, book reviews) will undergo full editorial review by at least one member of the editorial team.
 The Editor-in-Chief is responsible for deciding which of the manuscripts submitted to the journal will be published.
 The decision must always be based on the papers' importance, originality, validity, clarity, its relevance to the journal' scope and the reviewers’ comments without regard to the authors’ race, gender, sexual orientation, ethnic origin, citizenship, religious belief, political philosophy or institutional affiliation.
 The Editor-in-Chief may consult with other editors or reviewers in making the decision.

 The Editor-in-Chief has full authority over the entire editorial content of the journal and the timing of publication of that content.